 I may receive commissions from purchases made through links in this article.
 Full Disclosure

-Elderberry syrup is the one natural remedy and immunity booster that is an absolutely must-have in my home (now we are upgrading to elderberry syrup plus but first let me explain about elderberry syrup.)
+Elderberry syrup is the one natural herb and immunity booster that is an absolutely must-have in my home (now we are upgrading to elderberry syrup plus but first let me explain about elderberry syrup.)

 Now you can buy elderberry syrup at many natural stores and of course online but it will cost you.
 One 8oz bottle can go for around $18!
 Another issue with buying pre-made elderberry syrup is the ingredients.
 There’s nothing too horrible in them but you do get added ingredients like fructose, glycerin, and preservatives.